Batmanabcdefg/AbaqusTraining/00_Lesson/readme.md

 ## Abaqus documentation

-As we work through the lessons, you will probably need to find certain information in the Abaqus documentation.
+You will very likely need to find certain information in the Abaqus documentation.
 You can choose to install the Abaqus Documentation during software installation.
 Alternatively, you can find the latest Abaqus documentation here:

 https://www.3ds.com/support/knowledge-base/